webix-hub/gitbook-webix-jet/details/app_config.md

 ### [<span id="debug">Debugging &uarr;</span>](#contents)

+It is highly recommended to enable the **debug** mode when developing Jet apps.
 You can enable debugging in the app configuration:

 ```js
 // myapp.js